magento/knowledge-base/src/troubleshooting/general/blockers-launching-on-magento-commerce-cloud.md

 Recommendation **:** Request your shared SSL certificate for Staging or Live domain names.

-Read about SSL certificates on the Knowledge Base [Quick FAQ](https://support.magento.com/hc/en-us/articles/115004685333) .
+Read about SSL certificates in this [Quick FAQ](https://support.magento.com/hc/en-us/articles/115004685333) article in our support knowledge base.

 ## 3. Configure and test 301 redirects